Mustafairfan10/Mustafairfan10.github.io/index.md

   <p>
     I’m a passionate full-stack developer with practical experience in building robust systems using the
     <strong>MERN stack</strong>, <strong>Python</strong>, and <strong>SQL databases</strong>.<br>
-    I love solving real-world problems with technology—be it automating hotel reception using voice bots, optimizing class schedules with AI, or building real-time cricket dashboards.<br><br>
+    I love solving real-world problems with technology, be it automating hotel reception using voice bots, optimizing class schedules with AI, or building real-time cricket dashboards.<br><br>
     Recently, I also developed a live <strong>e-commerce website for a pet store</strong> as a client project:
     <a href="https://elclubllc.com/" target="_blank">View Website</a> 🐾
   </p>
 </div>

 <hr>